Voltaia/Easy-Easer/README.md

 - Bounce
 - More coming soon

-But if that's not enough, custom curves may be implemented with _ease_.
+And if that's not enough, custom curves may be implemented with _ease_.

 # Partial Example
 ```csharp